 You are here

-Reduce Nitrates from Agricultural Stormwater (Proposed)
+Reduce Nitrates from Agricultural Stormwater (Ongoing)

 The 2015 iCAP, chapter 7, objective 6 is "Reduce nitrates in agricultural runoff and subsurface drainage by 50% from the FY15 baseline by FY22."
 Nitrogen applications can lead to increased nitrate concentrations in agriculture runoff and subsurface drainage.
 Under anaerobic conditions, nitrate can be reduced to nitrogen gas and nitrous oxide (a powerful greenhouse gas).
 Up to 75% of the world’s nitrous oxide emitted into the atmosphere is believed to be due to agricultural nitrogen fertilization.
 Campus needs to identify the impact of nitrates pollutions on South Farms and implement strategies to reduce them.